 Email Management: Email Spoofing

-What is email spoofing?Spammers will often forge email headers in an attempt to trick users into opening or even responding to what appears to be a legitimate email.
+Email spoofing is the forging of email addresses attempting to trick users into opening or even responding to what appears to be a legitimate email.
 The email header may seem to have originated from a friend, business acquaintance, or product or service that a user may have.
-This tactic is often used in spam and phishing campaigns, and although it is mostly a nuisance, there can be malicious forms also.
+This tactic is often used in spam and phishing campaigns, and although it is primarily a nuisance, there can be malicious forms also.

-One should NEVER respond to any email that is asking the user for sensitive data or information like passwords, credit card or social security numbers.
+One should NEVER respond to any email asking the user for sensitive data or information like passwords, credit cards, or social security numbers.
 NEVER, EVER click a link in a suspicious email!
 Legitimate companies will not request their customers to submit private data via email.

 - the addresses From: and Reply-To: are different

 - You may think you are writing to email@example.com

 - But in reality, your response is going to firstname.lastname@example.org.